+The main problem with the traditional onboarding process is that it is resource hungry and time consuming when this is managed manually.
 For example, in the onboarding diary experiment, it took 50 minutes to complete, check and print an official offer letter and documents.
 That is per candidate and before they could be sent out to the successful candidate.
 69 per cent* of HR professionals state that they spent time chasing candidates for details and signatures for paper-based documentation.
 The digital advantage

 Using digital technology as part of your onboarding process can help to speed things up, by automating tasks and ensuring that you can send out information to new starters in a timely and consistent manner.
 Sending documents electronically means they can be received and returned without the risk of postal delays seasonally, or any other time of year.
 Your new employees will also appreciate the convenience of avoiding standing at the post office, behind a long queue of people wanting to send cards and presents all over the world.
 Digital onboarding technology can also automatically remind candidates of documents they need to complete, without the need for HR teams to constantly chase them up via email or telephone.
 With all the seasonal distraction and disruption, digital technology does of all the hard to keep things moving.
 By removing manual processes and the paper trail, cloud-based software, such as webonboarding

 , can help businesses get the right talent onboard with fewer delays.
 Read the full onboarding diary here

 . *data from a survey by webonboarding 2016

 Share this story